rbaumgarten/xlt-testsuite-documentation/README.md

 The used **variables** are stored in **property** files.
 The variables are defined in the global test data property file `global_testdata.properties`, the package (module/tests) specific property files `package_testdata.properties` or annotated at the scripts (modules/tests) themselves.
 Each variable is inheritated in descending file tree order and may be overwritten.
 Caution: PLEASE DO NOT EDIT PROPERTY FILES WITH AN EXTERNAL TEXT EDITOR!

-## Modules

-The bundled **modules script packages** are arranged by the pages of the shop they can be applied to.
-Every module has the ability to envoke actions, commands or reuse other modules to interact with the corresponding page.

-## Tests
+## Test Cases

+Test Cases or short cases are the core compement of the test suite.
+A test case may consist out of pageflows and moduls that aggreggate page interactions.
 The bundled **tests script packages** are arranged by the business domain aspects of the shop.
 Every test may consist of a test setup, test start, test steps, and test end.

 ### tests.account